benedictfred/save-it/README.md

 - Node.js
 - Express
-- MongoDB
-- Mongoose
-- bcrypt
+- PostgreSQL
-- CORS
+- Prisma ORM

 If you need tokens to test the app's functionalities, feel free to send me an email at: nebolisaugochukwu@gmail.com